 Ms. Pauline is survived by her four children; Ray A. Woods Jr. (39), Paulina R. Woods (37), Pandora Phoenix (35), and Daniel D. Woods (29).

 She is also survived by her siblings; Agatha Johnson (also with the lord), Regina Brown, Darlene C. Starks, Irene Cotton, Antonia Wright, Alice Templeton, Isaac Cotton Jr., and Antoinette Cotton.

 She was preceded in death by her parents Isaac Cotton Sr. and Lizzie Alice Cotton, and siblings Doreen C. Lindsey and Mary Linda Kelly.

 Her legacy will live on in the hearts and minds of everyone she interacted with as well as those she reached but never met.

 There were times when Sister Woods struggled with raising four children alone.
 She would turn to Jesus for guidance and peace.
 Her children can remember standing in a circle singing ‘Bind Us Together’, before going to bed.
-A song, anthem, that has kept them going years after they left home.
+A song, anthem, that kept them going years after they left home.